WinnieFongWL/Capstone-Project/README.md

 ![Original dataset](https://github.com/WinnieFongWL/Capstone-Project/assets/144866583/99e6bc27-fefd-439b-ab04-c70c59167b26)

 #### Import Library
-- Pandas
+- Pandas - is a library that offers fast and flexible data structures and operations for manipulating and processing tabular and multidimensional data.
-- Numpy
+- Numpy - It consists of in-built mathematical functions for easy computations, it supports large matrics and multi-dimensional data.
-- Matplolib
+- Matplolib - Plot high defined figures like pie charts, histograms, scatterplots, graphs, etc.
-- Seaborn
+- Seaborn - is a library for making statistical graphics in Python.
+It builds on top of matplotlib and integrates closely with pandas data structures.

 #### Data Cleaning and Transformation
 - Remove ID column